Gallium Anomaly: Critical View from the Global Picture of $\nu_{e}$ and $\bar\nu_{e}$ Disappearance: The Gallium Anomaly

 In the first line of Tab.~\ref{tab:gallium_cross_sections} (Ground State model) we considered the possibility that the cross section is dominated by the transition to the ground state of ${}^{71}\text{Ge}$, with negligible contributions of the transitions to the excited states of ${}^{71}\text{Ge}$.
 The value of the Ground State cross section is taken from the recent estimate in Ref.~\cite{Semenov:2020xea}.
 This is an extreme possibility that is justified by the reliability of the cross section to the ground state of ${}^{71}\text{Ge}$ discussed above and by the uncertainties of the cross sections to the excited states of ${}^{71}\text{Ge}$, which depend on the methods and assumptions of the different models.
 The Ground State model corresponds to the minimum possible value of the cross section and gives the maximum possible value of the average ratio $\overline{R}$ of observed and predicted events.
 As one can see from Tab.~\ref{tab:gallium_cross_sections}, even in this extreme case the value of $\overline{R}$ is $5.0\sigma$ below one.
 This is a strong signal of the seriousness of the Gallium Anomaly.

 The Gallium Anomaly can be explained by short-baseline neutrino oscillations in the 3+1 active-sterile neutrino mixing framework described briefly in Section~\ref{sec:intro}.
 Fig.~\ref{fig:gallium-bahcall-b} shows the $2\sigma$ allowed regions in the ($\sin^2\!2\vartheta_{ee},\Delta{m}^2_{41}$) plane obtained from the analyses of the Gallium data with the different cross sections in Tab.~\ref{tab:gallium_cross_sections}.
 One can see that in all cases there is a clear indication of a relatively large value of $\sin^2\!2\vartheta_{ee}$ for $\Delta m_{41}^2 \gtrsim 0.6 \, \text{eV}^2$.
 The minimum $2\sigma$ value of $\sin^2\!2\vartheta_{ee}$ is about $0.14$ in the case of the Ground State model.
 This large value of $\sin^2\!2\vartheta_{ee}$ is required to produce an oscillation amplitude that is sufficient to explain the deficit represented by the Ground State value of $\overline{R}$ in Tab.~\ref{tab:gallium_cross_sections} at the $2\sigma$ level.
 The smaller values of $\overline{R}$ for the other cross section models correspond to allowed regions that cover larger values of $\sin^2\!2\vartheta_{ee}$.
 The Kostensalo Shell Model cross section requires values of $\sin^2\!2\vartheta_{ee}$ that are only slightly larger than those of the Ground State cross section, $\sin^2\!2\vartheta_{ee} \gtrsim 0.17$, because of the small contribution of the transitions to the excited states of ${}^{71}\text{Ge}$ in this cross section model.
 The older Shell Model cross section of Haxton, which has much larger contributions of the transitions to the excited states of ${}^{71}\text{Ge}$, gives a broad allowed region that spans values of $\sin^2\!2\vartheta_{ee}$ from about $0.18$ to about $0.95$, because of the large cross section uncertainties shown in Tab.~\ref{tab:gallium_cross_sections}.
 The Bahcall cross section implies $\sin^2\!2\vartheta_{ee} \gtrsim 0.17$, and the almost-equal Frekers and Semenov cross sections give $\sin^2\!2\vartheta_{ee} \gtrsim 0.23$.
+Our results on the significance of the Gallium anomaly are in reasonable agreement with the results obtained in Ref.~\cite{Berryman:2021yan}.

 In the following, when we will compare the Gallium Anomaly with the results of other experiments, we will consider only the following four cross section models:

 \begin{description}

 \item[Ground State] This is a significant extreme case as discussed above.